 Status Audio’s mission statement is all about delivering the highest quality of performance – at a bargain that can’t be beat.
 There are no frills, no shiny logos, no celebrity endorsements.
-Since they sell directly to consumers (like us) they’re able to deliver a high quality headphone without sacrificing the aspects that we care about the most.
+Since they sell directly to consumers (like us) they’re able to deliver a high quality headphone without sacrificing the features that we care about the most.

 The #1 Headphone Under $100 – Status Audio CB 1 Review